kaznak/misc-shell-commands/src/tout/tout.md

 This tout command reads input a line, wait some seconds, and output it.
-The waiting time is specified by invocation argument or 1st one field(spece delimited) of each other.
+The waiting time is specified by invocation argument or 1st one field(space delimited) of each other.

 ## Installation